 Designs were approved by Council for the new Seacliff Beach amenities block, to replace the current ageing and non-compliant building.
-Extensive public consultation was undertaken to ensure the final designs were modern in design, fully accessible, environmentally friendly and in keeping with the locality, while being fit for purpose.
+Extensive public consultation was undertaken to ensure the final designs were modern in design and in keeping with the locality, while being fit for purpose.
 Detailed designs will be undertaken later in 2022.